45 Years Ago: Sweet Finally Break Out With ‘Sweet Fanny Adams’

-"Sweet Fanny Adams is generally regarded among Sweet cognoscenti as the first 'real' album," guitarist Andy Scott said in the liner notes to the 2004 remastered CD.
-"In the grand scheme of things, this is the band at its finest — full of energy, humor and social statement of the era."
+"Sweet Fanny Adams is generally regarded among the Sweet cognoscenti as the first 'real' album," guitarist Andy Scott said in the liner notes to the 2004 remastered CD.
+"In the grand scheme of things, this is the band at its finest -- full of energy, humor and social statement of the era."

-"No You Don't" was, like many of the Sweet's hits, written by the dynamic duo of Nicky Chinn and Mike Chapman, who were as crucial to the U.K. glam sound and style as any given band, contributing songs and production to the likes of Sweet, Mud, and Suzi Quatro among others. ("No You Don't" was later covered by Pat Benatar on her debut album, In the Heat of the Night.)
+"No You Don't" was, like many of the the Sweet's hits, written by Nicky Chinn and Mike Chapman.
+The duo was as crucial to the U.K. glam sound and style as any given band, contributing songs and production to the likes of the Sweet, Mud, and Suzi Quatro among others. ("No You Don't" was later covered by Pat Benatar on her debut album, In the Heat of the Night.)

 "Rebel Rouser" is one in a long line of ultra-catchy ravers that, surprisingly, was never released as a single.
 It takes its title from a Duane Eddy song, and cops a riff from Eddie Cochran's "Something Else" while adding a nice dose of glitter to it.
-A cover of the Joey Dee & the Starlighters 1961 hit "Peppermint Twist" rounds out side one and makes perfect sense in the context as they rock it up Sweet-style.
+A cover of the Joey Dee & the Starlighters' 1961 hit "Peppermint Twist" rounds out side one and makes perfect sense in the context, as they rock it up Sweet-style.
 So much of the U.K. glam style was tied up in the sounds of early rock 'n' roll.

-Side two announces itself with the powerful quasi-title song, "Sweet F.A.," which, as originally coined, stands for "Fanny Adams," but the modern connotation is "f— all."
-Taking off with almost Led Zeppelin-styled riffing, Sweet forge full steam ahead for over six minutes on this hard rocking gem.
-Mick Tucker, certainly one of the best drummers of the era that never got his due, shines here.
+Side two announces itself with the powerful quasi-title song, "Sweet F.A.," which, as originally coined, stands for "Fanny Adams," but the modern connotation is "f--- all."
+Taking off with almost Led Zeppelin-styled riffing, the Sweet forge full steam ahead for more than six minutes on this hard rocking gem.
+Mick Tucker, certainly one of the best drummers of the era and one who never got his due, shines here.

 Things rebound quickly with the album closer, "AC-DC."
 Another Chinn & Chapman song, this one tells the tale of a man's frustration with his very popular bisexual girlfriend.
 "AC-DC, she got some other woman as well as me," sings Connolly.
 The song was later covered by Joan Jett on her 2006 album Sinner.